lostpebble/pebblebed/README.md

 ```
 // Create Model, using above constructor
 const TestEnityModel = new PebblebedModel(entityKind: string, entitySchema: SchemaDefinition);

+// Get a Datastore key for this entity (not really required using Pebblebed)
+TestEntityModel.key(id: string | number):
 ```

 ## :blossom: Datastore Operations